DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ]

-.one-half[![Photo Attribution: CC image by Jeffery Beall on Flickr](images/image9.jpeg) *Photo Attribution: CC image by Jeffery Beall on Flickr* ]
+.one-half[![Photo Attribution: CC image by Jeffery Beall on Flickr](images/image9.jpeg) *CC image by Jeffery Beall on Flickr*
+]

 ???